dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 Example:

-Change the value for `srm.db.host` in the layout file.
+Change the value for `srmmanager.db.host` in the layout file.

 ```ini
 [srm-${host.name}Domain]